dapr/dapr/samples/local_zero_to_hero/README.md

 This calls out to our Redis cache to grab the latest value of the "order" key, which effectively allows our node app to be _stateless_.

-**Note**: If we only expected to have a single instance of the Node app, and didn't expect anything else to update "order", we could have instead kept a local version of our order state and returned that (reducing a call to our Redis store).
+**Note**: If we only expected to have a single instance of the Node app, and didn't expect anything else to update "order", we instead could have kept a local version of our order state and returned that (reducing a call to our Redis store).
 We would then create a `/state` POST endpoint, which would allow actions to initialize our app's state when it starts up.
+In that case, our Node app would be `stateful`.

 ## Step 3 - Run the Node.js App with Actions

 1. Navigate to the zero to hero node sample project: `cd samples/local_zero_to_hero/app.js`

 2. Install dependencies: `npm install`.
 This will install `express` and `body-parser`